MassChallenge Accelerator Competition and Program Rules

 - 3-5 Cash-Prize Winners

 Discounts (Partial Refunds) on Entry Fee

-Sponsors of MassChallenge and other organizations may provide credit codes that the Entrant can use to receive discounts or refunds on some portion of the paid Entry Fee.
-These credit codes and the 50% early-bird refund will be retroactively applied to the method of payment following the application deadline.
+Sponsors of MassChallenge and other organizations may provide credit codes that the entrant team can use to receive discounts or refunds on some portion of the paid entry fee.
+Please consult the relevant competition page or email us at firstname.lastname@example.org for more information.

-Participants must be legally present in the country of the program in which they participate.
-MassChallenge takes no responsibility for immigration status of participants.
+All MassChallenge Participants must be legally present in the country of the program in which they participate.
+MassChallenge takes no responsibility for the immigration status of participants.